Sherry McMillen - Obituary

-Mt.
-Washington - Sherry Lane Mothershead McMillen returned to her Heavenly Father on Friday, June 12, 2020 at her home.
+Sherry Lane Mothershead McMillen returned to her Heavenly Father on Friday, June 12, 2020, at her home.

 She was preceded in death by her parents, Vernon King and Doreatha Harris Mothershead.

-She leaves behind her loving family including her husband of 58 years, Max Glenn McMillen; her eldest son, Glenn Scott McMillen; her youngest son, Terry Lee McMillen (Kristen); two adoring grandchildren, Kaden and Wesley McMillen; and her sister, Verna Lee Jennette (Larry).
+She is survived by her family, including her husband of 58 years, Max Glenn McMillen; her eldest son, Glenn Scott McMillen; her youngest son, Terry Lee (Kristen) McMillen; two adoring grandchildren, Kaden and Wesley McMillen; and her sister, Verna Lee (Larry) Jennette.

 She was preceded in death by her parents, Vernon King and Doreatha Harris Mothershead.

-She leaves behind her loving family including her husband of 58 years, Max Glenn McMillen; her eldest son, Glenn Scott McMillen; her youngest son, Terry Lee McMillen (Kristen); two adoring grandchildren, Kaden and Wesley McMillen; and her sister, Verna Lee Jennette (Larry).
+She is survived by her family, including her husband of 58 years, Max Glenn McMillen; her eldest son, Glenn Scott McMillen; her youngest son, Terry Lee (Kristen) McMillen; two adoring grandchildren, Kaden and Wesley McMillen; and her sister, Verna Lee (Larry) Jennette.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.